Argentinian Asado

 7:00 AM - the hot coals are moved towards the ribs, the bone side first

 10:30 AM - the spits are turned around and the meat side faces heat now.
 It can be seen on the first and the last photos that the bulk of hot coals is situated in the spit alley (between the rows of spits).
-The smaller piles of coals on outside provide heat to already cooked meat.
+The smaller piles of coals on the outside provide heat to already cooked meat.
 The photos were taken around that time.

 1:00 PM "El asado" is ready to be served.